 When it came time for the Constitution to be signed, Alexander Hamilton helped out by writing the name of the respective states represented by the signatories.
 “Pensylvania,” Hamilton wrote beside Benjamin Franklin’s name, omitting the second “n.”
 No one corrected it then, and no one has corrected it since.
 It’s especially ironic given that the Constitutional Convention was held in Philadelphia, one of the facts about the Constitution all Americans should know.

 In the 1700s, it was common practice to capitalize the first letter of every noun.
 Yet every noun is not capitalized.
 For example, in the Preamble, the word “defense,” which is spelled “defence” as discussed below, appears in all lower case.
 In Article I, Section 8, Clause 2 (regarding congressional borrowing power), the word “credit” does not begin with a capital “C.” And in Article I, Section 9, Clause 1, “duty” is left uncapitalized. and “present” in Article I, Section 9, Clause 8.
+These grammar rules have changed a lot in the last decade. but capitalization hasn’t.

 When the Bill of Rights was drafted two years later, Congress elected to drop the capitalization rule.
 Accordingly, the Bill of Rights doesn’t match the capitalization of the original document.
 In addition, “a few mistakes crept in,” notes The Tenth Amendment Center.
 “Several of the nouns in the Bill of Rights [are] capitalized.